 Mel White Poetry | Spoken Word

-Mel White is both a page-poet and a spoken-word performer, known both for performing dynamic poetry at events focused on sustainability and social change, and for bringing social and environmental issues to literary and spoken word events.
-She’s been a regular performer at Global Green at Electric Picnic for over 10 years, as well as performing her poetry at many other festivals and events.
+Mel White is a multi-award winning spoken-word artist and a page-poet, known both for performing dynamic poetry at events focused on sustainability and social change, and for bringing social and environmental issues to literary and spoken word events.
+She’s been a regular performer at Electric Picnic for over 10 years, and has also performed her poetry at multiple festival stages, poetry slams, and even economics conferences!

 Skip to Videos